zhongwencool/ecron/README.md

 mfa = {IO, :puts, ["Run at 04:00 everyday.\n"]}
 options = %{max_runtime_ms: 1000}
 {:ok, ^job_name} = :ecron.create(job_name, "0 4 * * *", mfa, options)
-:ecron.statics(job_name)
+statistic = :ecron.statistic(job_name)
 :ecron.delete(job_name)
+statistic
 ```
 <!-- tabs-close -->

 ### Multi Register
-For most applications, the above two methods are sufficient.
+For most applications, the above two methods are enough.
 However, Ecron offers a more flexible way to manage job lifecycles.

 For example, when applications A and B need separate cron jobs, you can create a dedicated register for each.
 This ensures jobs are removed when their parent application stops.